emilyriehl/yoneda/src/simplicial-hott/13-yoneda-geodesic.rzk.md

 # A self contained proof of the Yoneda lemma

-This file, which is independent of the rest of the simplicial HoTT repository, contains a self-contained proof of the ∞-categorical Yoneda lemma in the special case where both functors are contravariantly representable.
+This file &mdash; which is independent of the rest of the simplicial HoTT repository but references a few HoTT preliminaries &mdash;
+contains a self-contained proof of the ∞-categorical Yoneda lemma in the special case where both functors are contravariantly representable.
 This is intended for expository purposes.